swhoho/teamdowns/README.md

 # <a name="Synopsis"></a>Synopsis
 This project aims at finding highly cost-effective houses in S.Korea.

 Implementation of our model for predicting house prices to enhance the performance such as finiding affordable house, lalalalal....

+You can quickly understand what the purpose of the project from https://prezi.com/o7xutcnjkbsf/predicting-house-prices-with-regression/

 # <a name="project_demo"></a>Project Demo